 Receding gums may be causing gum pain and making you self-conscious about your smile.
 It is important to remember that gum recession is one of the common side effects of progressing periodontal disease.
 You can help prevent gum disease by using the proper tooth brushing technique and keeping up with a daily brushing and flossing regimen.
 If you have a misaligned bite, you may be at a higher risk of developing receding gums because of too much pressure on certain areas of the mouth.
 Since the gums do not grow back once they have receded, prevention and early treatment are vital to your oral health.

-To learn more about the gum graft procedure or treatment options for gum pain, set up a consultation with Dr. Mark Leopold today.
+To learn more about the gum graft procedure or treatment options for gum pain, set up a consultation with Dr. Ian Leopold today.

 Treatment of receding gums can also help avoid further complications from exposed root surfaces such as decay and loss of tooth structure.